SixArm/mast-cell-help/topics/anaphylaxis-symptoms/index.md

 # Anaphylaxis symptoms

-Anaphylaxis is a severe and potentially life-threatening allergic reaction that can occur rapidly after exposure to an allergen.
-Anaphylaxis can progress rapidly and may involve multiple systems in the body.
-Anaphylaxis is a medical emergency, and prompt treatment is crucial to prevent severe complications or death.
+Anaphylaxis is a severe allergic reaction that can occur rapidly after exposure to an allergen.
+Anaphylaxis can progress rapidly, cany involve multiple systems in the body, and can be fatal.
+Seek emergency help immediately.

 Skin Symptoms: